 - formal training in departments, tailored to the nature and size of the practice area

 - informal on-the-job training in all practice areas

 In all practice areas, associates are encouraged to attend (at the Firm’s expense) workshops on professional skills and programs on legal developments conducted by outside groups such as the Practicing Law Institute.
-Chadbourne also conducts Firm-wide training on general subjects such as business development and approaches to negotiation.
-The Firm also offers workshops taught by outside consultants on written and oral communication and presentation skills for lawyers.
+Chadbourne also conducts Firm-wide training in practical areas involving transactional and litigation skills.
+In addition, the Firm offers workshops taught by outside consultants on written and oral communication and presentation skills for lawyers.

 Chadbourne has been certified by the New York State Continuing Legal Education Board as an accredited provider of continuing legal education.